wrf/fastalang/README.md

 4) Use with multiple different FASTA extensions, .fa, .fasta, .faa

-5) X is defined as the only univerally unwanted letter, as N can be asparagine in protein sequences
+5) X is defined as the only universally unused letter, as N can be asparagine in protein sequences.
+Other symbols and numbers that occur in sequences are also highlighted.

 In the future one could implement flagging letters that are neither amino acids or ambiguous bases.
 Non-amino acid letters are BZJOUX, sort of like the French word for jewel.
 BZJ are used to double up for certain pairs while OU are non-canonical amino acids pyrrolysine selenocysteine.
 This leaves only X, so the utility is questionable.
 For nucleotides, the letters are EFIJLOPQYX, of which EFIJLPQY are amino acids, leaving O and X.